 When the PA is switched on or off quickly, its changing input impedance momentarily disturbs the VCO output frequency.
 This process is called VCO pulling, and it manifests as spectral splatter or spurs in the output spectrum around the desired carrier frequency.
-Some radio emissions regulations place limits on these PA transient-induced spurs (for example, ETSI EN 300 220).
+Some radio emissions regulations place limits on these PA transient-induced spurs (for example, the ETSI EN 300 220 regulations).
 By gradually ramping the PA on and off, PA transient spurs are minimized.

-The ADF7021 has built-in PA ramping configurability.
-As Figure 39 illustrates, there are eight ramp rate settings, defined as a certain number of PA setting codes per one data bit period.
+The ADF7021-N has built-in PA ramping configurability.
+As Figure 40 illustrates, there are eight ramp rate settings, defined as a certain number of PA setting codes per one data bit period.
 The PA steps through each of its 64 code levels but at different speeds for each setting.
 The ramp rate is set by configuring R2 DB[8:10].

-If the PA is enabled/disabled by PA ENABLE (R2 DB7), it ramps up at the programmed rate but turns off hard.
-If the PA is enabled/disabled by Tx/Rx (R0_DB27), it ramps up and down at the programmed rate.
+If the PA is enabled/disabled by the PA_ENABLE bit (R2_DB7), it ramps up and down.
+If it is enabled/disabled by the Tx/Rx bit (R0_DB27), it ramps up and turns hard off.

-Figure 39, PA Rampina Settinas
+Figure 40.
+PA Rampina Settinas